This page displays high-risk portfolios available on portfolioeinstein.com.

-We have given the portfolios a risk level from 1-5.
+We have given the portfolios a risk level from one to three. = 1 – 3.

 1 is the least risky but also offers the least reward.

-5 is the riskiest but offers the most rewards.
+3 is the riskiestbut offers the most rewards.

-The portfolios have been divided into quintiles.
-In the first quintile, the first 20% represent the portfolios that have the lowest draw-downs.
-The last 20% are the ones with the highest draw-downs.
+The portfolios have been divided into tertiles.
+In the first tertile, the first 33.3% represent the portfolios that have the lowest draw-downs.
+The last 33.3% are the ones with the highest draw-downs.

-You can find the other 4 risk portfolios here:
+You can find the other 2 risk portfolios here

 This page is displaying the high-risk portfolios.
 They are suited for long-term savings like retirement and college savings with many years to go before needing the money.